Guidomo10/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script remove/delete file in a directory this script remove a directory this script changes the working directory to the previous one
+this script remove/delete file in a directory this script remove a directory this script changes the working directory to the previous one this script list all files even with hidden, parent directory and specific directories